 - If you request a Wowza Streaming Cloud trial or purchase a Wowza Streaming Cloud plan, you'll also get license keys for Wowza Player automatically.
 To access the player, sign into the Wowza Player Builder webpage using your Wowza account for Wowza Streaming Cloud.

 - If you have more than one license key for the Wowza Player software, they'll be listed in a Choose your license key box in Wowza Player Builder, where you can select the license key that you want to use.

-Introducing the Wowza Player user interface
+Learn the Wowza Player user interface

 |Control bar function||Icon||Description|